Native Origin Irish Wildflower Seed Mixtures: Ecotype

 This is a designed

-EC10 features species which can tolerate new 'raw' unimproved soils in
+EC10 features species which can tolerate new 'raw' unimproved soils or

-full sun or light shade, it contains many plants that are tall and deep-rooted.
+full sun or light shade, it contains many plants that are deep-rooted.

 EC10 will improve and enrich raw soil, take the bare look of any

 situation, and tolerate the many changing temperatures of a typical

 Irish Summer.
 If wet, included are species that will flourish even in

 standing water.
 If bone dry, never mind, there is a bunch of species to

 suppress grass, conserve moisture and protect the roots of newly planted

 trees and shrubs through the actions of 'shade creating' species such as